nodejs/docs/ROADMAP.md

 > 3. **Reference** documents explain capabilities to help the reader achieve
 > their goal.
 API documentation is the primary example of this.

-Node currently has **reference** documentation, but because of the lack of **topic** and **guide** documentation, it ends up having to repeat itself a lot.
+Node.js currently has **reference** documentation, but because of the lack of **topic** and **guide** documentation, it ends up having to repeat itself a lot.
 Sometimes the lack of a dedicated place for this kind of documentation means that reference docs will attempt to include guides or topic docs inline —